(Last Updated on : 14/08/2017)

 The ideal time length for Ayurvedic massage should be 10 to 20 minutes, but even only 2 to 3 minutes is also beneficial on a regular basis.
 If someone has cold

 problem, Abhyanga should be avoided.
 After the Ayurvedic massage a shower or bath should be taken.
 The basis for effectively performing all of the various Ayurvedic massage techniques is a thorough understanding of the primordial energies of the five elements

 , and Kapha

-- the three basic constitutional types (similar to the ancient Greek method of mind/body classification).
-This knowledge allows the therapist to determine not only which Ayurvedic massage techniques to use, but also how to customize treatments by selecting the proper oils and herbs and the rate and pressure of massage strokes to maximize the benefits for each client.
+- the three basic constitutional types.
+This knowledge allows the therapist to determine not only which Ayurvedic massage techniques to use, but also how to customize treatments by selecting proper oils, herbs, rate and pressure of massage strokes to maximize the benefits for each patient.